How to avoid Social Security Administration (SSA) scams during COVID-19 (Federal Trade Commission)

 - Stimulus check or economic relief scams.
 There are reports that the government will help to ease the economic impact of the virus by sending money by check or direct deposit.
 However, the government will NOT ask for a fee to receive the funds, nor will they ask for your personal or account information.

 - Provider scams.
-Scammers impersonate doctors and hospital staff and contact victim claiming to have treated a relative or friend for COVID-19 and demand payment for treatment.
+Scammers impersonate doctors and hospital staff and contact victims claiming to have treated a relative or friend for COVID-19 and demand payment for treatment.

 - Charity scams.
 Fraudsters seek donations for illegitimate or non-existent organizations.